 - GPS Test, if you need GPS coordinates for the survey

-The wireless router is required to create a local wireless network and allow the phones to communicate with the computer.
-At the end of each day, data is sent from the phones to the computer using the wireless network.
+The wireless router is required to create a local wireless network and allow the phones to communicate with the server (computer or Raspberry Pi).
+At the end of each day, data is sent from the phones to the server using the local wireless network.

 - DHCP reservation capacity

-We strongly recommend to have a dedicated survey computer.
+We strongly recommend having a dedicated survey computer or use Raspberry Pi as the server if working offline.
 This computer will be set up specifically for the survey, either by UNHCR HQ or by your in-country IT team with remote support from HQ.
 Note that using the computer for other purposes (e.g. internet) may cause errors in the quick links and settings prepared on the computer specifically for the survey, and may cause problems for the survey coordinator.
+Raspberry Pi is a pre-set portable board computer which can be connected to any computer and work as the survey server, so that you don’t have to dedicate a computer specifically for the survey, i.e. you can still use this computer for other purposes (such as surf internet or check email).
+You can request this device from UNHCR HQ.
+Please refer to MDC Tool 16 for detail.
+When the internet connection is available, a regular computer that can connect to internet is required (this computer can be used for other purposes, and no need for pre-setting).

 - 1G RAM